edward-shen-2002/Web-Prototype-Mirror/docs/ISSUES.md

 ## React Window

 Scrolling on the top left pane does not work (Could be absolute positioned ...
 Change to sticky!);

+When the width/height of the frozen column/rows is greater than the dimension of the visisble window, the frozen area can be scrolled.